prakashtimilsina/data_engineer_projects/AI_Trading_BOT_long-term-trading.md

 # Building a Free End-to-End AI Trading Bot

 This guide walks you through building a **free end-to-end AI trading bot** that predicts stock price movements and executes trades automatically using free tools and services wherever possible.
+Additionally, we cover how to enable **live trading with real money** safely.

 ---